Teach Me

 Treatment

 If you experience any of these alarming symptoms, you won’t want to wait long.
-The symptoms are serious and long-term damage can occur quickly.
+The symptoms are serious and long-term nerve damage can occur quickly.
 Dr. Landsman explained that pressure must be released as soon as possible in order to facilitate recovery.
 For this reason, surgery is the only option for patients with cauda equina syndrome.

 “Surgery will typically take place within 48 hours of the diagnosis,” said Dr. Landsman, illustrating the urgency of treating this medical emergency.
 “Without the surgery, permanent damage can be done to the nerve and to your lower extremities.”
 Surgery removes the cause of the pressure, whether it’s a tumor, herniated disc or any other cause listed above.
 If treated quickly, full recovery is possible, although permanent damage may have already taken place.
 Following the surgery, if further treatment is needed to resolve the root cause of the nerve pressure, a plan will be made with your doctor.